 little controversy never hurts!"

-McNamara's new single, "The Prophet and The King," is an ode to John Lennon and
+McNamara's song, "The Prophet and The King," is an ode to John Lennon and Elvis

 "If you think about it, if it were not for John Lennon and Elvis

 Presley, rock & roll never would have sustained the way it has or at the very least [it would have] taken